Quackster/duckHTTPD/README.md

 ### Example

-A simple implementation of the API is found below, please note, this is an extremely basic example and if you wish to do more than I recommend you keep scrolling down for more information on how to implement more features.
+A simple implementation of the API is found below, please note, this is an extremely basic example and if you wish use more features then I recommend you keep scrolling down.

 ```
 int port = Integer.parseInt(args[0]);